-A. Major Subdivision Sketch Plan Review.
+A. Sketch Plan Review.

-- (1) The purpose of the sketch plan review approval is for the Applicant to submit a concept plan or plans submit concept plans for at least two of the following types of s_to the Planning Board and to receive the Board Planning Board's decision as to which type of development subdivision is most appropriate for the site., based upon a consideration of all of the factors set forth in Subsection A(A (4): clustered, dispersed, or traditional.
+(1) The purpose of the sketch plan review approval is for the Applicant to submit concept plans for at least two of the following types of subdivisions and to receive the Board Planning Board's decision as to which type of development subdivision is most appropriate for the site, based upon a consideration of all of the factors set forth in Subsection A(A (4).: elustered, dispersed, or traditional.
 An application for sketch plan review and 15 copies of each sketch plan and any accompanying materials shall be submitted to the Town Planner at least 21 days prior to the meeting at which it is to be considered.
-The application shall be submitted no later 14 days prior to the meeting at which it is to be considered. - (2) The Aapplicant shall present the sketch plans and make a verbal presentation regarding the site and the proposed developmentsubdivision.
+The application shall be submitted electronically and two full size paper copies shall be delivered to the Town Planner.
+If the application is found to be deficient, any additional information must be submitted no later 14 days prior to the meeting at which it is to be considered.

+- (2) The applicant shall present the sketch plans and make a verbal presentation regarding the site and the proposed developmentsubdivision.
 The BoardPlanning Board shall hold a public hearing and may ask questions and make suggestions to be incorporated by the developer into the application. - (3) The sketch plan shall show, in simple form, the proposed layout of streets, lots, building envelopes, and proposed open spaces.
-The plan shall include a delineation of topography, wetlands, steep slopes, water bodies, adequate septic system locations, if applicable, and other known natural features.

-- (4) The BoardPlanning Board shall determine which type of Subdivision bestsSubdivision best suits the property in relation to the natural features of the land, adjacent properties and neighborhoods, and the characteristics of open space to be maintained, if applicable. - (5) The Aapplicant shall be given a decision at the meeting as to what type of development subdivision is most appropriate or be told what additional information is necessary for the Planning Board to make a decision.
-The Board Planning Board shall specify in writing its decision within 10 days of the meeting. - (6) The type of sSubdivision development approved at the sketch plan meeting shall not be changed unless the BoardPlanning Board finds that unforeseen circumstances require the decision to be altered. - (7) The acceptance of a sketch plan shall not be considered the initiation of the review process for the purposes of bringing the plan under the protection of 1 M.R.S.A. § 302. - (8) Following the sketch plan meeting the Board Planning Board shall establish a file for the proposed subdivision.
+The plan shall include a delineation of topography, wetlands, steep slopes, water bodies, adequate septic system locations, if applicable, and other known natural features. - (4) The BoardPlanning Board shall determine which type of Subdivision bestsSubdivision best suits the property in relation to the natural features of the land, adjacent properties and neighborhoods, and the characteristics of open space to be maintained, if applicable. - (5) The Aapplicant shall be given a decision at the meeting as to what type of development subdivision is most appropriate or be told what additional information is necessary for the Planning Board to make a decision.
+The Board Planning Board shall specify in writing its decision within 10 days of the meeting. - (6) The type of sSubdivision development approved at the sketch plan meeting shall not be changed unless the BoardPlanning Board finds that unforeseen circumstances require the decision to be altered. - (7) The acceptance of a sketch plan shall not be considered the initiation of the review process for the purposes of bringing the plan under the protection of 1 M.R.S.A. § 302. - (8) Following the sketch plan meeting the BoardPlanning Board shall establish a file for the proposed subdivision.
 All correspondence and submissions shall be maintained in the file.